 Before he could utter a single word, another doctor appeared behind him and smacked a palm against his shoulder blade.
-If Dr. Ryker resembled a thunderstorm, the newcomer could be called a sunshiny day.
-His blond hair was tousled in a way that made me think he just rolled out of bed.
-The line of his jaw was sharp and chiseled and his eyes the brightest blue I’d ever seen.
+If Dr. Ryker resembled a thunderstorm, the newcomer could be called a sunny day.
+His blond hair was tousled in a way that made me think he’d just rolled out of bed.
+The line of his jaw was sharp and chiseled and his eyes were bright blue.

 “Dr. Mia Phillips.”
 Wrinkling my brow, I asked, “How did you know I’m new here?”